trex-paxos/trex-paxos-jvm/README.md

   documents or key-values) in the database that your application uses.
 * At this time you will need to set up the cluster membership manually.
 You will need to assign a unique node identifier to each node in the cluster.
 * This library is designed to be transport agnostic.
 Examples of plugging in network transport as either QUIC or TCP are planned.

 At this the time:

 1. There are exhaustive brute force tests that the algorithm is never violated.
 2. There are runtime checks that the algorithm is never violated.
 3. The library will mark itself as crashed if it spots problems.
 4. There are junit tests that simulate randomized rolling network partitions 1,000 times and verifies nodes stay in sync.
-5. There is not yet a full example of nodes communcating over network sockets.
+5. There is not yet a full example of nodes communicating over network sockets.

 The library is therefore at the stage where the bold and brave could try it out.

 ### Introduction